mbanani/pytorch-clickhere-cnn/README.md

 If you have any questions, please email me at mbanani@umich.edu.

 ## Getting Started

 Add the repository to your python path:

         export PYTHONPATH=$PYTHONPATH:$(pwd)

+Please be aware that I make use of the following packages:
+- Python 3.6
+- cuda 9.0 and cudnn 9.0
+- PyTorch 1.0
+- Torch Vision 0.2.1
+- TensorboardX 1.6
+- tqdm 4.30
+- scipy
+- pandas 0.24
+- IPython 7.2.0

 ### Generating the data
 Download the [Pascal 3D+ dataset](http://cvgl.stanford.edu/projects/pascal3d.html) (Release 1.1).